mokargas/aframe-lensflare-component/README.md

-src           | Asset Image to use                                                                                            | none createLight   | Whether to create a light along with this flare                                                               | true position      | This is the position of the flare.                                                                            | true relative      | Whether to position this flare relative to the parent entity (The position property above becomes an offset ) | true target        | DOM id of the object to point the Flare's spotlight at                                                        | none size          | Size of the flare graphic                                                                                     | 500 intensity     | Intensity of the light emitted (if enabled)                                                                   | 5 lightColor    | Color of the light (if enabled) and flare                                                                     | 'rgb(255, 255, 255)' lightDistance | Distance of the light (if enabled)                                                                            | 500 lightAngle    | Maximum extent of the light in radians( from its direction )                                                  | PI/3 lightPenumbra | Percent of the light cone that is attenuated due to penumbra.
-Takes values between zero and 1.                | 0.077 lightDecay    | The amount the light dims along the light's distance                                                          | 1
+src           | Asset Image to use                                                                                            | none createLight   | Whether to create a light along with this flare                                                               | true position      | This is the position of the flare.                                                                            | true relative      | Whether to position this flare relative to the parent entity (The position property above becomes an *offset* ) | true target        | DOM id of the object to point the Flare's spotlight at                                                        | none size          | Size of the flare graphic (Use power of 2 images for best results)                                                                                     | 500 intensity     | If using `createLight:true`, this is the intensity of the light emitted | 5 lightType     | If using `createLight:true`, this is a string corresponding to A-Frame light types.
+Either  'directional', 'point', 'spot'                                                    | 'spot' lightColor    | If `createLight:true`, Color of the light and (currently) flare tint                                                                     | 'rgb(255, 255, 255)' lightDistance | Distance of the light (if enabled)                                                                            | 500 lightAngle    | Maximum extent of the light in radians (from its direction).
+Valid for directional and spotlight type lights                                                  | PI/3 lightPenumbra | If using `createLight:true`: Percent of the light cone that is attenuated due to penumbra.
+Takes values between zero and 1.
+Valid only for spotlights               | 0.077 lightDecay    | If using `createLight:true`: The amount the light dims along the light's distance                                                          | 1

 ## Installation